dandi/zarr_checksum/README.md

 zarrsum local <directory>
 ```

-To calcuate the checksum for a remote (S3) zarr archive
+To calculate the checksum for a remote (S3) zarr archive
 ```
 zarrsum remote s3://your_bucket/prefix_to_zarr
 ```